About Megan

 The Scientific Committee on Ocean Research (SCOR) Working Group #163 “Coupling of ocean-ice-atmosphere processes: from sea-Ice biogeochemistry to aerosols and Clouds” (CIce2Clouds, CIce2Clouds.org) launched in fall 2021.
 We bring together international expertise in the ocean and sea-ice oriented community with the atmospheric chemistry community.
 We aim to (1) synthesize and refine our conceptual representation of processes at the ocean-ice-snow-atmosphere interface, (2) address key uncertainties in the biological and chemical controls on atmospheric chemistry, aerosol, and clouds in polar ocean environments, and (3) guide future interdisciplinary modelling and observational (lab & field) efforts.

-Schematic representing selected cryosphere-atmosphere interactions relevant to understanding current, past, and future atmospheric composition and feedbacks.
-From “Fostering multidisciplinary research on interactions between chemistry, biology, and physics within the coupled cryosphere-atmosphere system.”
+Schematic representing selected cryosphere-atmosphere interactions relevant to understanding current, past, and future atmospheric composition and feedbacks, from the CATCH overview paper.

 The “Cryosphere and ATmospheric CHemistry” (CATCH) is an International Global Atmospheric Chemistry (IGAC) project activity, co-sponsored by the Surface Ocean Lower Atmosphere Study (SOLAS).
 Our mission is to facilitate atmospheric chemistry research within the international community, with a focus on natural processes specific to cold regions of the Earth.
 Cold regions include areas which are seasonally or permanently covered by snow and ice, from the high mountains to the polar ice sheets and sea ice zones.